nils-mathieu/piscine-rust/module-06.md

 ## Exercise 05:

 TODO:

 ## Exercise 06:

-TODO: Create a thread pool.
+TODO:

 ## Exercise 07:

-TODO: Create a multi-threaded webserver.
+TODO: Create a multi-threaded webserver (with a thread pool).